mhardcastle/pysynch/README.md

-Hardcastle et al (1998) and in subsequent work, and python wrappers for some basic functions (synchro, see below). pysynch depends on the integration routines in the GNU Scientific Library (GSL) and synchro depends on numpy and astropy as well.
+Hardcastle et al (1998) and in subsequent work, and python wrappers for some basic functions (synchro, see below). pysynch depends on the integration routines in the GNU Scientific Library (GSL) and synchro depends on numpy and (indirectly) on astropy as well.
+Building these modules is only tested on Linux but may work on Macs.

 ## installation